 Sesame Soba Noodles

-Soba noodles are tossed in a delicious Asian sesame dressing and served with julienned cucumber for a refreshing dinner recipe that can be made in 15 minutes!
+Soba noodles are tossed in a sesame dressing and served with julienned cucumber for a refreshing dinner recipe that can be made in 15 minutes!

 When I think of summer, I always look forward to a bowl of cold Asian noodles.

-Cook the soba noodles in boiling water, then toss in the Asian dressing along with the cucumbers, scallions, and some sliced chicken if you’re looking for some extra protein.
+Once the soba noodles have finished boiling, rinse them well with cold water, then toss in the Asian dressing along with the cucumbers, scallions, and some sliced chicken if you’re looking for some extra protein.

 Sesame Soba Noodles Recipe